 Introduction

-Here, we (i) test for compartmentalization in a plant genotype-herbivore-parasitoid network; (ii) partition the processes contributing to dissimilarity in network structure among different compartments; and (iii) analyze the plant and herbivore traits that are determining this compartmentalized structure.
-To do so, we used a large common garden experiment consisting of 26 genotypes of a dominant plant species, Salix hookeriana, and built quantitative interaction networks among its associated gall-inducing insects (herbivores) and their parasitoids for each genotype.
-We then used recently developed computational tools to analyze complex networks and extensive data on plant and herbivore traits to understand the processes generating compartmentalization in this network.
-Our results suggest that genetic variation within a dominant plant species can structure ecological networks by altering the strength of interactions among its associated species.
+Here, we provide empirical evidence that genetic variation within a dominant plant species can structure ecological networks by altering the strength of interactions among its associated species.
+Using a a large common garden experiment consisting of 26 genotypes of a dominant plant species, Salix hookeriana, and built quantitative interaction networks among its associated gall-inducing insects (herbivores) and their parasitoids for each genotype, we addressed the following questions: (i) test for compartmentalization in a plant genotype-herbivore-parasitoid network; (ii) partition the processes contributing to dissimilarity in network structure among different compartments; and (iii) analyze the plant and herbivore traits that are determining this compartmentalized structure.

 Materials & Methods